COURSE TITLE:

 MATERIALS FEE

-A course manual may be downloaded, from the instructor’s website at http://www.michaelsedler.com/ without charge, once you have registered for this course.
-Click on classes, from there scroll down the page and click on the orange lettering ‘Manual’ next to the class “Trauma and Loss”.
+A course manual may be downloaded, from the instructor’s website at http://www.michaelsedler.com There is no charge of the manual.
+Click on classes, from there scroll down the page and click on the orange lettering ‘Manual’ next to the class “The Impact of Trauma...”.
 It will download as a PDF.
-While there is no fee for the manual, you may have to pay to order a book from the bibliography.
+While there is no fee for the manual, you may have to pay to order a book from the bibliography or one of your own choosing.
 Or, you may borrow one from a friend or check one out at the public library for free.

 ASSIGNMENTS REQUIRED FOR HOURS OR UNIVERSITY QUARTER CREDIT